 Day 4Split – Dubrovnik - Trebinje (264 km) (B, D)

 We start with a morning drive from Split to the Old Town area of Dubrovnik.
 The coastal town is surrounded by ancient walls.
 The old town is a UNESCO World Heritage Site and has been remarkably well restored.
 We explore the town on our own, with a prior explanation of our tour leader.
-From Dubrovnik, we drive to nearby town of Trebinje, in Bosnia and Herzegovina.
-Our panoramic city tour will start from the old fortresses and old stone Arslanagić bridge from 16th century, than the old clock tower, the urban core Castle built in 18th century, Osman pasha’s mosque from the 18th century and city walls, reaching the poets’ square lined with 115-years-old plane trees.
+From Dubrovnik, we drive to nearby town of Trebinje in Bosnia and Herzegovina.
+Our panoramic city tour will start from the old fortresses and old stone Arslanagić bridge from 16th century, than the Old Clock Tower, the urban core castle built in 18th century, Osman pasha’s mosque from the 18th century and city walls, reaching the Poets’ square lined with 115-years-old plain trees.
 This evening we are guests of Berak Winery, a family winery.
 Their tradition of wine production dates back several hundred years.
-They produce several varieties of wine, including Zilavka, Vranac, Chardonnay, Merlot, and Rose.
-Their latest innovation is a bio wine produced with a blend of old vine varieties.
+They produce several varieties of wine, including Zilavka, Vranac, Chardonnay, Merlot and Rose.
+Their latest innovation is bio-wine produced with a blend of old vine varieties.
 In addition to making wine, they also produce domestic brandy and bitters.
 Overnight in Trebinje.

 Day 5Trebinje – Njegusi – Kotor (125 km) (B, L)